sharetribe/flex-docs/src/docs/tutorials/05-manage-search-schemas-with-flex-cli/index.md

 ### Providing multiple query params for a single field

 You can provide multiple values in the query parameter by separating those with a comma.
-However, the matching behavior changed based on the schema type.
+The matching behavior is different for different schema types.

 With the `enum` type like the category above, when you query `pub_category=electric,wood`, you will match listings with either "electric" OR "wood" as the category.
-However, with the `multi-enum` type like amenities above, a query like `pub_amenities=towels,bathroom` with only match listings with "towels" AND "bathroom" in the amenities array.
+With the `multi-enum`, you can control the matching mode explicitly.
+The query `pub_amenities=has_all:towels,bathroom` will match listings with "towels" AND "bathroom" in the amenities whereas the query `pub_amenities=has_any:towels,bathroom` will match listings with either "towels" OR "bathroom" (or both).
+If you don't specify the match mode in the query (i.e. `pub_amenities=towels,bathroom`), by default we use the has_all mathing mode (AND) for multi enums.

 With the `text` type, you provide a search query, so splitting values with a comma doesn't make sense.
 You will just provide a string of text